Bioconductor/bioconductor.org/content/install.md

 * Repeat that command until R says there is no such package.
 * Run the command `source("https://bioconductor.org/biocLite.R")`
-* Run `biocValid()` to ensure your installed packages are valid for the current version of Bioconductor, and follow the instructions it gives you.
+* Run `biocValid()` to ensure your installed packages are valid for the current version of _Bioconductor_, and follow the instructions it gives you.